infinum/frontend-handbook/JavaScript/Angular.md

 #### Other commands

-This handbook will not cover all `ng` commands, please check out the [Angular CLI Wiki](https://github.com/angular/angular-cli/wiki) for more info.
+This handbook will not cover all `ng` commands; please check the [Angular CLI Wiki](https://github.com/angular/angular-cli/wiki) for more info.

 ### [Typings](https://angular.io/guide/typescript-configuration)